Pimco appoints four more deputy CIOs after El-Erian quits

-Customers withdrew $41.1 billion of money from Pimco's flagship Total Return Fund last year, a record amount for the $2 trillion manager, according to investment research firm Morningstar.
+The management overhaul comes against the backdrop of a rough 2013: Customers withdrew $41.1 billion from Pimco's flagship Total Return Fund last year, a record amount for the $2 trillion manager, according to investment research firm Morningstar.

 Pimco also said that managing directors Charles Lahr and Marc Seidner will leave, while Sudi Mariappa will re-join as a managing director and generalist portfolio manager.

-(Reporting by Jennifer Ablan; Editing by Rosalind Russell)
+(Reporting by Jennifer Ablan; Editing by Rosalind Russell and Lisa Shumaker)

 - Dallas Ebola patient vomited outside apartment on way to hospital |